 Now take a look at this product description for Weber's Spirit BBQ.
 Notice the persuasive writing with phrases like "never have to worry" and "your family will be served the best food they've ever eaten."

-A good copywriter can persuade readers to click a link, join an email list, or buy something with a few cleverly written words.
+A good copywriter can persuade readers to click a link, join an email list, or buy something with a few cleverly written words (check out our article on ChatGPT for copywriting).
 Copywriting encourages the reader to take action.